High-Water Marks and Equalization: Why Manual Fee Calculation is a Compliance Minefield

 - Crystallization Periods: Determining exactly when a fee is “earned” and moved from a liability to a payout (e.g., quarterly vs. annually).

 The most significant hurdle in manual NAV calculation is Equalization.
-When investors enter a fund at different times and different NAVs, a “free ride” problem occurs.
+When investors enter a fund at different times and different NAVs, a “free ride” problem can occur.

 - The Solution: To ensure fairness, managers must use Series Accounting or Equalization Credits/Depreciation Deposits.

-Managing these adjustments across hundreds of individual capital accounts in a spreadsheet is mathematically intensive and nearly impossible to audit at scale.
-A single error in an equalization credit calculation results in an incorrect NAV for every investor in that series.
+Managing these adjustments across hundreds of individual capital accounts in a spreadsheet is mathematically intensive and difficult to audit at scale.
+A single error in an equalization credit calculation can result in incorrect fee allocation for an entire series.
+For the full method comparison, see Equalization and the Free Ride Problem and The Building Blocks of Fund Fee Calculation.

 The Risks of “Spreadsheet Logic” in Fee Accounting: